vetromstat/vetromstat/README.md

 ### About me:
 - Currently getting masters at MAI(Moscow Aviation Institute)
-- Working as Data Science intern
+- Working as Data Scientist at large insurance company
-- Interested in data science and computer science

 📫 How to reach me: